C-Band Phase II Countdown

 To view the passband filter specifications, click here.

-For earth stations located within (or near) the 46 of the top 50 Partial Economic Areas (PEAs), filters must be installed no later than the Phase I deadline of December 5, 2021.
+For earth stations located within (or near) the 46 of the top 50 Partial Economic Areas (PEAs), filters were required to be installed no later than the Phase I deadline of December 5, 2021.
 Where antennas continue to receive services between 3820 and 4000 MHz, an interim “Red” filter must be installed.
-For antennas that do not receive services below 4000 MHz, only an end-state “Blue” filter need be installed.
+For antennas that do not receive services below 4000 MHz, only an end-state “Blue” filter must be installed.

 Intelsat is actively installing filters at earth stations where satellite transitions have been completed, or where all services are already above respective threshold (3820 MHz for “Red” filters, 4000 MHz for “Blue” filters).
-Intelsat will install most “Red” filters at eligible MVPDs and large broadcasters between June and August 2021.
+Intelsat installed “Red” filters at eligible MVPDs and large broadcasters between June and September 2021.

-While the FCC’s Phase I deadline is December 5, 2021, Intelsat and its vendors have targeted the window between June and August 2021 to complete the installation of passband filters on incumbent earth stations.
-The primary driver for this schedule is ensuring that Intelsat has sufficient time to remediate any issues discovered during filter installations while minimizing any risk to our customers’ and downlink earth stations’ service continuity.
+While the FCC’s Phase II deadline is December 5, 2023, Intelsat and its vendors have targeted the window between September 2022 and August 2023 to complete the installation of passband filters on incumbent earth stations.
+The primary drivers for this schedule is the completion of Intelsat’s customer migration plan and ensuring that Intelsat has sufficient time to remediate any issues discovered during filter installations while minimizing any risk to our customers’ and downlink earth stations’ service continuity.

 Intelsat’s Phase I customer migrations to free the lower 120 MHz of spectrum completed on schedule May 31, 2021.
-In addition, Intelsat no longer offers Occasional Use (OU) capacity for downlink within CONUS in the lower 120 MHz, in order to mitigate the risk that Intelsat blocks services through the installation of filters.
+Intelsat will complete the progressive clearing of the lower 300 MHz of spectrum on each satellite throughout 2022 and early 2023.
+In addition, Intelsat will no longer offer Occasional Use (OU) capacity for downlink within CONUS in the lower 300 MHz after September 30, 2022, in order to mitigate the risk that Intelsat blocks services through the installation of filters.

 Earth stations can confirm in which Partial Economic Area (PEA) they reside by reviewing the PEA definitions & boundaries published by the FCC.
 The FCC included the top 50 PEAs with 4 exclusions in Phase I: Baltimore-Washington (PEA 5), Atlanta (PEA 11), Denver (PEA 20) and Honolulu (PEA 42).

-In addition to earth stations located in 46 of the top 50 PEAs, certain earth stations in adjacent PEAs will also need to be filtered in Phase I because they are at increased risk of interference from 5G deployment in 46 of the top 50 PEAs.
+In addition to earth stations located in 46 of the top 50 PEAs, Intelsat recommends that earth stations within close proximity in adjacent PEAs also need to be filtered in Phase I because they are at increased risk of interference from 5G deployment in 46 of the top 50 PEAs.

 Intelsat will provide and install passband filters free of charge for Incumbent Earth Stations that have not elected to take the lump sum, as well as for collocated unregistered antennas.